-Sterilisation is a permanent form of contraception.
-In men this procedure is called vasectomy (‘The Snip’).
-It’s an operation that cuts the tube called the vas deferens so that sperm produced in the testes cannot get into the semen (cum).
+It’s a procedure that cuts the tube called the vas deferens so that sperm produced in the testes cannot get into the semen (cum).
 If there are no sperm in the semen then pregnancy cannot occur.

 What happens during a vasectomy?

 This procedure is usually done under local anaesthetic and doesn’t require an overnight stay.
 A small incision is made in the front of the scrotum so that the vas deferens can be located, cut and the ends sealed.
 The procedure takes about 20 minutes.

 Vasectomy can be done under a general anaesthetic, but takes longer for the surgical preparation, procedure, and recovery time.

 When the anaesthetic wears off there will be some tenderness at the site of the operation.
 As with any procedure, complications can occur, but they are rare.

 Discomfort and bruising can be reduced by simple pain-relieving medication, an ice pack and wearing underwear that supports the scrotum.
 Infection can usually be treated with oral antibiotics.